 The Department has established a new faculty committee that will plan, execute, and review the effectiveness of new diversity initiatives.
 The Diversity and Community Building Committee consults with faculty, instructors, students and staff to pinpoint opportunities for expanding diversity.

 The Department supports participation in the following conferences.
 Members of the Department who would like to attend one of these conferences should speak with Diversity Committee Chair Gigliola Staffilani.

 AISES is geared to increasing the representation of American Indian and Alaskan Natives in engineering, science and other related technology disciplines.
-The 2018 AISES National Conference will be held October 4-6, in Oklahoma City, OK.
+The 2019 AISES National Conference will be held October 10-12, in Milwaukee, Wisconsin.

 The Association of American Colleges and Universities is the leading national association concerned with the quality, vitality, and public standing of undergraduate liberal education.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.

-The AAC&U will hold the 2018 Diversity, Equity, and Inclusive Democracy Conference from March 22-24 in San Diego, CA.
+The AAC&U will hold the 2019 Diversity, Equity, and Inclusive Democracy Conference from March 28-30 in Pittsburgh, PA.